Publications

 * Corresponding author

-1. Li Q*, J Wang, R Fuller, Y Xing, J Liu, & RH Ree*.
+2. Li Q*, J Wang, R Fuller, Y Xing, J Liu, & RH Ree*.
 2022.
 Evidence for divergence in phenology over morphology in response to limiting similarity in montane communities of Rhododendron.
 Journal of Ecology, 110(12): 2960-2970.
-Media Coverage(Field Museum, AAAS-EurekAlert, CNN, Popular Science, Cosmos)
+Link

-2. Zhang Li#, Q Li#, X Kou*, Z Ouyang*.
+3. Zhang Li#, Q Li#, X Kou*, Z Ouyang*.
 2022.
 Distributions of two native ungulates at the third pole are highly sensitive to global warming.
-Global Ecology and Conservation, 39: e02292. (# co-first author)
+Global Ecology and Conservation, 39: e02292. (# co-first author) Link

-3. Wang H*, X-N Li, S-H Mo, M Wang, P-L Liu, Q Li, Z-Y Chang.
+4. Wang H*, X-N Li, S-H Mo, M Wang, P-L Liu, Q Li, Z-Y Chang.
 2022.
 Tension zone trapped by exogenous cline: Analysis of a narrow hybrid zone between two parapatric Oxytropis species (Fabaceae).
 Ecology and Evolution, 12(9):e9351.
+Link

-4. Li Q*, H Sun, DE Boufford, B Bartholomew, PR Fritsch, J Chen, T Deng, & RH Ree*.
+5. Li Q*, H Sun, DE Boufford, B Bartholomew, PR Fritsch, J Chen, T Deng, & RH Ree*.
 2021.
 Grade of Membership models reveal geographical and environmental correlates of floristic structure in a temperate biodiversity hotspot.
 New Phytologist, 232: 1424–1435.
+Link

-6. Wang H*, P-L Liu, J Li, H Yang, Q Li, Z-Y Chang.
+7. Wang H*, P-L Liu, J Li, H Yang, Q Li, Z-Y Chang.
 2021.
 Why more leaflets?
 The role of natural selection in shaping the spatial pattern of leaf shape variation in Oxytropis diversifolia (Fabaceae) and two close relatives.
 Frontiers in Plant Science, 12: 1685.
+Link

-9. Lee-Yaw JA*, HM Kharouba, M Bontrager, C Mahony, AM Csergő, AM Noreen, Q Li, R Schuster, & AL Angert.
+10. Lee-Yaw JA*, HM Kharouba, M Bontrager, C Mahony, AM Csergő, AM Noreen, Q Li, R Schuster, & AL Angert.
 2016.
 A synthesis of transplant experiments and ecological niche models suggests that range limits are often niche limits.
 Ecology Letters, 19(6): 710-722.
+Link

-13. Kou X*, Q Li, & S Liu.
+14. Kou X*, Q Li, & S Liu.
 2011.
 High-resolution bioclimatic dataset derived from future climate projections for plant species distribution modeling.
 Ecological Informatics.
 6: 196-204.
+Link

 Manuscripts under review/revision (available upon request)